elirenato/secure-api-spring/README.md

 - Spring Security OAuth2 Resource Server (spring-boot-starter-oauth2-resource-server) to enable OIDC integration with Keycloak.
 - Jacoco for generating test coverage reports.
 - Spring Data and Hibernate Validator for data access and validation.
+- Redis is used as 2nd level cache (Using Redisson driver).
 - Spring Doc Open API for API documentation.
 - Liquibase with PostgreSQL as the database for managing database migrations.
 - [TestContainers](https://www.testcontainers.org/) to run tests in an isolated PostgreSQL database environment.